robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 If same tests are re-executed or a single test suite executed in pieces, combining results like discussed above creates an unnecessary top-level test suite.
 In these cases it is typically better to merge results instead.
-Merging is done by using :option:`--merge` option which changes the way how Rebot combines two or more output files.
+Merging is done by using :option:`--merge (-R)` option which changes the way how Rebot combines two or more output files.
 This option itself takes no arguments and all other command line options can be used with it normally::